 “Mommy (2014)” by Xavier Dolan

-I really wonder why Xavier Dolan has created this love-or-rate relationship between cinephiles, as I find his body of work incredibly interesting and hypnotizing.
-Maybe I can see some things from his early movies that people don’t like, but Mommy is so brilliant and powerful that I start wondering if people aren’t just being prejudiced.
+I really wonder why Xavier Dolan has created this love-or-hate relationship between cinephiles, as I find his body of work incredibly interesting and hypnotizing.
+Maybe I can see some things from his early movies that people don’t like, but Mommy is so brilliant and powerful that I start wondering if people aren’t just being jealous.
 Having shared the Special Jury Prize with Jean-Luc Godard at Cannes Film Festival, Xavier Dolan’s fifth film is a 140 minutes odyssey shot on a 4:5 aspect ratio about the relationship of a mother with her troubling son.
 With a lot of influences from video-clips and 90s culture, an amazing cinematography and strong performances, Mommy exhales a style of its own.
 The fact it was written and directed by a 25-year-old Canadian actor, makes Mommy a definitely must-watch.

 “Whiplash (2014)” by Damien Chazelle

 Another great film from a young director, Whiplash was incredibly fresh and different when it came out.
 The fact Damien Chazelle would make La La Land and First Man in the years to come, makes Whiplash one of the most interesting debuts of this decade, as it won three Oscars – Sound Mixing, Editing and Supporting Actor – out of the five Academy Awards nominations, including Best Picture.
 I still think this is Chazelle’s best film.

 “Leviathan (2014)” by Andrey Zvyagintsev